Best time to visit Iceland

 October: best for changing leaves

-October marks the shift from autumn to winter.
+October marks the shift from fall to winter.
 Temperatures range from 36°F to 45°F (-2°C to 3°C).
 First snowflakes may appear.
 Northern Lights become prominent.
 Natural wonders showcase falling leaves in vibrant hues.
 Last month to tour highlands before winter road closures.
 Great time to visit Landmannalaugar or Thórsmörk.

-Looking for more options for an autumn holiday?
-Also check out our list of the best destinations for an unforgettable holiday in October.
+Looking for more options for an fall vacation?
+Also check out our list of the best destinations for an unforgettable vacation in October.

 November: best for snowmobiling